ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 Snipcart offers great flexibility with a wide variety of payment gateways and lets you customize the look and feel of your checkout experience.
 If having PayPal as a payment option is core to your business then Snipcart will likely be your best option.
 Integration is also arguably easier than Stripe's so if time is of the essence, Snipcart can be set-up very quickly and easily.

 Stripe provides a clean and simple checkout flow however it offers little in the way of customization or payment gateways.
-If you plan on accepting credit cards or Bitcoins as your sole method of payment then Stripe is a great option.
+If you plan on accepting credit cards or Bitcoins as your sole method of payment, then Stripe is a great option.
 Since Stripe requires a server to generate tokens, it's integration might be a little more time consuming and will require maintenance in the long term.

 #### Footnotes
 [^1]: [xkcd: Standards](https://xkcd.com/927/)